panhuangru/cs_taiwan_2022/OSI作業.md

 - SFTP secure shell authenticates user and server

 ## smtp, pop3
-- SMTP simple mail transfer protocol use for sending email authenticates and  directs  the transfer of email
+- SMTP simple mail transfer protocol use for sending email. authenticates and  directs  the transfer of email
 - widely used TCP protocol for email sending
 - SMTP is a push protocol
 -Pop3 stand for pop office protocol 3 use for retreiving email form email serve (download the eamil  to your device from a mail serve and only download in your inbox)